 Real-Estate/Interior/Property/Architectural photography has many challenges.
 Issues you face when trying to create a stunning image of a property could vary from dynamic range, converging lines, mixed lighting, and general room presentation.
 However, you also face a challenge which can sometimes be overlooked, and that’s having a true representation of the property.

 Typical complaints you will commonly hear is “The room looks a lot bigger in the photos”.
 As photographers, we know the reason why rooms look bigger in photos is due to the ultra-wide angle lenses and how they expand an image, so shooting too wide can be misrepresentative.
 However, with the same respect, you also want to show the entire room which cannot be squeezed in with a standard lens.

 As a real-estate photographer, you do have to deal with ethical choices on a daily basis.
-With the power of Photoshop, creative lighting and angles, we could be misrepresenting a property.[REWIND: Learn HDR Photography from SLR Lounge]
+With the power of Photoshop, creative lighting and angles, we could be misrepresenting a property.[REWIND: Learn HDR Photography from SLR Lounge with our HDR Tutorial]

 To Remove or not to Remove?